ellscha/HyperledgerFabricSample/README.md

 # HyperledgerFabricSample
 0.6 ~ SDK

+First thing you will need to do to make this project work for you is to either sign in or sign up to [ibm bluemix](https://console.ng.bluemix.net/).

 You will need to add a file into the Resources folder and call it `config.properties`.
 Then paste the following snippet into the file and change the ######## into your personal bluemix account secrets.